WC-III/MRBob/Writerside/topics/starter-topic.md

 > This final variation of note is a warning, something to be careful of and to consider when doing calculations or answering questions.
 {style="warning"}

+Subunits for anything will always be in the top right on desktop, top left on mobile.
+Percentages next to a unit will be its exam weight range.